-Jarushka Naidoo, MB BCH, is an assistant professor of Oncology at the Sidney Kimmel Comprehensive Cancer Center and Bloomberg-Kimmel Center for Cancer Immunotherapy, at Johns Hopkins University, in Baltimore, MD.
-She is a member of the Multispecialty Coordination & Communication Working Group.
+Jarushka Naidoo, MBBCh, is an assistant professor of oncology at the Sidney Kimmel Comprehensive Cancer Center and Bloomberg-Kimmel Institute for Cancer Immunotherapy at Johns Hopkins University in Baltimore, MD.

 Immune checkpoint inhibitors have been approved by the FDA